 As a digital marketer, you are probably looking for ways to improve your ad copy and web content to attract more leads.
-While a consumer research study will give you the information you need, you are probably leery to launch one knowing that your customers are already suffering from survey fatigue.
+While a consumer research study will give you the information you need, you are probably leery of launching one knowing that your customers are already suffering from survey fatigue.

 The good new is that there is another alternative.
 If your organization uses feedback surveys you can tap into these to collect customer insight.